kaliveda-dev/testing/README.md

 Made on my own local copy

 ### Third commit
-This is getting long and utterly futile
+This is getting long and utterly futile, but maybe we are starting to understand.